-Inaugurated in May 2004, MAR serves as a platform for hands-on experience for undergraduate students on practical process control.
+Inaugurated in May 2004, MAR serves as a platform for hands-on experience undergraduate students on practical process control.
 The room counts with a Delta V system currently connected to four physical chemical processes.
-The system use (the students) to configure control strategies for these 4 equipment, validate the work done and tune the control strategy.
-MAR was developed with industrial funds (Merck, Pfizer, Abbott, Automation Technologies, OSI Safety Conceo) UPRM-staff participation of and and undergraduate students.
-The students working in their projects are supported by engineers from system integration companies who offer seminars on validation configuration and data historian.
+The students are required to configure control strategies for these 4 equipments, validate the work done and tune the control strategy.
+MAR was developed with industrial funds from Merck, Pfizer, Abbott, Automation Technologies, OSI Safety, and Conceco and participation of UPRM-staff and undergraduate students.
+The students working in their projects are supported by engineers from system integration companies who offer seminars on validation, configuration, and data managing.
 In the future, it is expected to expand the facilities to include students from different programs such as electrical (currently participating) mechanical, and industrial engineering to mention some.